 Spider veins, known clinically as telangiectasia, are small damaged veins that appear on your skin.
 If you’re troubled by spider veins, the board-certified vascular surgeons of University Vascular can help.
-With offices in Watkinsville and Gainesville, Georgia, they offer convenient treatments to eliminate spider veins and restore your vascular health.
+With offices in Watkinsville, Georgia, they offer convenient treatments to eliminate spider veins and restore your vascular health.
 Call or make an appointment online today for expert spider vein therapy.

 Spider veins are weak or damaged veins that become visible on your skin.
 They’re smaller than varicose veins and not raised.
 They get their name because they can look like a spider’s web on your skin.

 Spider veins are usually blue, purple, or red.
 They most often develop on your legs, either just above or below your knees or on your ankles.
 However, you can get spider veins anywhere on your body, even your face.

 Like varicose veins, spider veins form when weakness in your vein allows blood to accumulate in a section of the blood vessel.
 The pooled blood causes your vein to swell and branch out, eventually becoming visible on your skin.